mcharrod/relational_rails_project/README.md

 # relational_rails

 This is a rails app with a one - to - many relationship database, completed as part of the Turing School of Software and Design curriculum.
-The database design can be found [here](https://app.dbdesigner.net/designer/schema/484695).
-The spec requirements can be found [here](https://backend.turing.edu/module2/projects/relational_rails).
-The one to many relationship I set was frogs to bogs.
+The database design is as seen below.
+The spec requirements for this project can be found [here](https://backend.turing.edu/module2/projects/relational_rails).
+As a representation for a one to many relationship could be chosen, my models are frogs and bogs.

 ![table design](https://github.com/mcharrod/relational_rails_project/blob/main/Pic/Tables.png)